Note

 asyncio.run(example_msghub())

 Alice: Hello!
-I'm Alice, a student who's always eager to learn new things and engage in interesting discussions.
+I'm Alice, a student who's always curious and eager to learn new things.
 Nice to meet you!
 Could you tell me a bit about yourself?

 Now we print the memory of Alice to check if her memory is updated correctly.